 Over the past few years, business agility has become a bit of a recurring theme in the workplace.
 It’s a concept that companies need to adopt if they want to succeed in their digital transformation.

 The message is simple: You have to be able to adapt to changes in the blink of an eye and be as reactive as possible to stay ahead of your competitors.
 For an established company, that means changing the way you think, reviewing your processes and taking bold steps.
 You have to innovate to survive.

-But breaking silos and introducing an entrepreneurial culture within the confines of a traditional workplace hierarchy is not always easy, especially when the current methods have been ingrained for a long time.
-The key is to manage this transformation without completely disrupting your organisation and its employees.
+But breaking silos and introducing an entrepreneurial company culture within the confines of a traditional workplace hierarchy is not always easy, especially when the current methods have been ingrained for a long time.
+The key is to manage this transformation without completely disrupting your organization and its employees.

-Here are a few tips to help you introduce a start-up mindset that will get even the most stubborn traditionalists on board.
+Here are 6 company culture ideas to help you introduce a startup mindset that will get even the most stubborn traditionalists on board.

 “You can borrow good ideas while still staying true to your own values.
 There’s loads to learn from the start-up world!”Tweet this

-By following the values that define your company, and finding inspiration from start-up culture, you can enhance your own company culture and create an authentic, creative, collaborative environment: perfect for attracting and retaining the talent you need to grow.
+By following the values that define your company, and finding inspiration from startup culture, you can enhance your own company culture and create an authentic, creative, collaborative environment.
+Incorporate the above company culture ideas into your business in order to attract and retain the talent you need to grow!